Cristian Rodríguez: Atlético Madrid

 On 28 May 2012, Rodríguez signed a four-year contract with Atlético Madrid after being released by Porto.
-He scored his first two goals for his new team in the Europa League group stage, against Hapoel Tel Aviv FC (3–0 away victory) and FC Viktoria Plzeň (home); in the latter, he netted the game's only goal through a thunderous left-foot shot in the 93rd minute.
+He scored his first two goals for his new team in the Europa League group stage, against Hapoel Tel Aviv F.C.
+(3–0 away victory) and FC Viktoria Plzeň (home); in the latter, he netted the game's only goal through a thunderous left-foot shot in the 93rd minute.

 On 20 January 2015, Rodríguez joined Parma F.C. until the end of the season.
-Less than two months later, however, due to the Italian club's precarious financial situation, he joined Brazil's Grêmio Foot-Ball Porto Alegrense also on loan.
+Less than two months later, however, due to the Italian club's precarious financial situation, he joined Brazil's Grêmio FBPA also on loan.

 Rodríguez left Grêmio on 8 May 2015, after struggling with injuries and totalling less than 80 minutes of action.

 Independiente

 On 24 July 2015, Rodríguez agreed to a two-year deal at Club Atlético Independiente as a free agent.
 After suffering from several injury problems, his contract was terminated on 19 December 2016.